slz2003/RFCScope-/Errata_filtering/Result_manual/9761-2/packetizer_raw_output.md

 Modify the Section 2 Middlebox definition to reference (D)TLS traffic instead of TLS only, for example by stating 'interacts with (D)TLS traffic.'

----

-## Report 3: 9761-2-3

-**Label:** Consistent Terminology for DoH/DoT, Endpoint Security Agent, and Network Security Service

-**Bug Type:** None

-**Explanation:**

-The definitions for DoH/DoT, Endpoint Security Agent, and Network Security Service are applied consistently throughout the document.

-**Justification:**

-- Section 2 definitions for these terms match their usage in later sections, ensuring clarity.
-- There is no evidence of conflicting references or terminological discrepancies for these terms.

-**Evidence Snippets:**

-- **E6:**

-  DoH/DoT:  Refers to DNS-over-HTTPS [RFC8484] and/or DNS-over-TLS [RFC7858].

-- **E7:**

-  Endpoint Security Agent:  An Endpoint Security Agent is a software installed on endpoint devices that protects them from security threats.

-- **E8:**

-  Network Security Service:  A Network Security Service refers to a set of mechanisms designed to protect network communications and resources from attacks.

-**Evidence Summary:**

-- (E6) Provides the definition for DoH/DoT.
-- (E7) Confirms the definition for Endpoint Security Agent.
-- (E8) Confirms the definition for Network Security Service.

----